 3. A lightweight tote with a sleeve that slips on top of the handles of your cabin bag works in so many ways and not just for travel.
 My favourite is by Liphault – Selfridges have the best range online.
 These not only look good, hold far more than you think they will, and stay attached to your cabin bag but I sit my normal smaller tote/handbag inside plus my shoes once we’ve taken off, slip it under the seat in front and use it as a foot rest particularly at night.

 You may get strange looks when you leave the plane with an extra bag (which you’ve removed from your Liphault tote just before landing) but frankly who cares?

 4. Invest in a good pair of noise cancelling headphones – my headphones of choice for travel are by Bose.
 Nothing cancels out the sound of that yelling baby completely but you’ll almost get there.
 Make sure you carry a spare battery with you at all times.
 I usually also have pair of every-day in ear headphones with me in the case as well to start off and land with so I can be all packed up and ready and yes that probably makes me obsessive but where travel is concerned I like to be totally organised.

-5. The all essential portable charger.
+5. The essential portable charger.
 I am never to be found without one of these (most likely two).
 On some long haul flights all you’ll need is the cable to charge your smartphone/tablet, on other planes, in economy, there’s no power source other than what you bring so don’t take the risk.
 This one by Belkin packs 6700 mAh which is enough for a couple of smartphone charges and one iPad charge.
 Make sure you’ve charged up your power bank first and don’t forget the cable…………..